DJSymBiotiX/rpI2C/README.md

 Code should ideally:
  * Follow PEP8
- * Generate not pyflakes warnings
+ * Generate no pyflakes warnings

 #License#